Naira Abuse: Court Convicts Bobrisky, Fixes April 9 For Sentencing

 After listening to the parties, Justice Awogboro adjourned the matter to April 9 for sentencing and also remanded the convict in the custody of the EFCC.

-The defendant had arrived at court in a bus at about 9am and was kept waiting inside for over two hours before he was led into the courtroom.
+The defendant had arrived at court in a bus with the registration number KWL 910 BE at 9:12 am and was kept waiting inside for over 2 hours before he was led into the courtroom.

-Bobrisky, who wore a black gown and covered his head with a black veil, was surrounded by ten armed operatives of the EFCC who prevented journalists from taking her pictures.
+Bobrisky, who wore a black gown and covered his head with a black veil, was surrounded by ten armed operatives of the EFCC, who prevented journalists from taking his pictures.

 The first four counts of the charge signed by EFCC counsel Rotimi Oyedepo (SAN), alleged that the defendant abused the Naira, while the last two counts border on alleged money laundering.